 Dynamic moving-coil microphone diaphragms seem to resist this vibration a bit more than the capacitor diaphragms of condenser microphones.
 This is especially true at higher (often weaker) frequencies.
 This helps to explain why condenser mics generally have a better high-frequency response than their dynamic counterparts.

-Some microphone intentionally “roll-off” the low end of their frequency response, or add a high-pass-filter switch so you can choose whether to roll-off the low end or not.
+Some microphones intentionally “roll-off” the low end of their frequency response or add a high-pass-filter switch so you can choose whether to roll off the low end or not.

-As we’ve discussed, the sub-bass frequencies don’t necessarily contain a lot of “musical information.”
-Removing these from the frequency response of the microphone can reduce rumble and unwanted low-frequency noise while still picking up what we really want to here!
+As we've discussed, the sub-bass frequencies don't necessarily contain a lot of “musical information.”
+Removing these from the microphone's frequency response can reduce rumble and unwanted low-frequency noise while still picking up what we really want to hear!

 So microphones are very similar to our ears, they: